MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/driver-isolation.md

 ### DriverData

 The `DriverData` directory is available in Windows 10, version 1803 and later.
-This directory is accessible by both user mode and kernel mode components through different mechanisms.
+This directory is accessible by both user-mode and kernel-mode components through different mechanisms.

-Kernel mode drivers should access the `DriverData` directory by using a system-supplied symbolic link called `\DriverData`.
-User mode programs should access the `DriverData` directory by using the environment variable `%DriverData%`.
+kernel-mode drivers should access the `DriverData` directory by using a system-supplied symbolic link called `\DriverData`. user-mode programs should access the `DriverData` directory by using the environment variable `%DriverData%`.

 ### ProgramData

-The `%ProgramData%` user mode environment variable is available for user mode components to use when storing data.
+The `%ProgramData%` user-mode environment variable is available for user-mode components to use when storing data.

 Avoid writing files in the root of the `DriverData` or `ProgramData` directories.
 Instead, create a subdirectory with your company name and then write files and further subdirectories within that directory.

-For example, for a company name of Contoso, a kernel mode driver could write a custom log to `\DriverData\Contoso\Logs` and a user mode application could collect or analyze the log files from `%DriverData%\Contoso\Logs`.
+For example, for a company name of Contoso, a kernel-mode driver could write a custom log to `\DriverData\Contoso\Logs` and a user-mode application could collect or analyze the log files from `%DriverData%\Contoso\Logs`.